About

 I grew up in San Antonio, Texas and left for Monmouth College, Monmouth, Illinois upon the advice and encouragement of a high school English teacher.
 Monmouth was a great experience with wonderful professors.

 Some life happened after college, and instead of attending graduate school, I started to work in restaurants full time.
 I had cooked in some restaurants in high school and in college, and I felt comfortable in that space.
 I also waited tables and tended bar, and I ended up working in about 21 restaurants overall.
-I worked in fast food, a diner, a truck stop, a dive bar, various casual places, and one fine dining Italian restaurant in the Seattle area.
-I moved around a lot---something like seven states and well over twice as many cities/towns.
+I worked in fast food, a diner, a truck stop, a dive bar, a bistro, a steakhouse, various other casual places, and one fine dining Italian restaurant in the Seattle area.
+I moved around a lot—something like seven states and well over twice as many cities/towns.

 I applied to graduate school and started in 2007.
-While in school, I worked as a reference librarian and later a cataloger at a small liberal arts college.
+While in school, I worked as a reference librarian and as a cataloger at a small liberal arts college.
+I also built a digital library of nearly 40,000 photos for a photojournalism institute.
 I intended to work as a librarian but was encouraged to apply to the PhD program.
 I think I would have enjoyed librarianship as a long-term career, but I am glad that I did the PhD.

 I've been at the University of Kentucky since 2013.
-It can be a rewarding and also a frustrating profession, but I feel privileged and fortunate to do it.
+I feel privileged and fortunate to do it.
 I feel more fortunate for some other things, like my family, which I never imagined I'd have and which started later in life for me.

 Thanks for visiting.